MichaelJahns/codeChallenges/java/src/main/java/dataStructures/README.md

 | `getSize()`                             | returns an int representing the number of nodes in the queue                                                                         | O(1)  | O(1) |
 | `enqueue(int value)`                    | creates a new Node with a value of value, and places that node as the the new tail in a queue                                        | O(1)  | O(1) |
 | `dequeue()`                             | returns and removes from the queue the current front                                                                                 | O(1)  | O(1) |

+## Resources
+[Linked Lists Explained](https://www.youtube.com/watch?v=ch1uQeu0PVY) video made by Joe James, I used this resource to get some context on how to get two classes to interact with each other

 ## Whiteboard
 Whiteboarded with Merry Cimakasky